-Install Humio
+Install LogScale

-We recommend installing Humio on Ubuntu, at least version 18.04.
+We recommend installing LogScale on Ubuntu, at least version 18.04.
 We also recommend that you first install Zookeeper and Kafka Usage & Installation on your server.
 You will also need to make sure your server is up-to-date, if you haven't already.
 You can do this with apt-get like so:

 apt-get update